-The Control and Risk Committee met seven times in 2017, and the average meeting lasted approximately one hour and twenty minutes.
-The meetings were attended by an average of 80.91% of its members.
-The meetings were regularly attended by at least one member of the Board of Statutory Auditors.
+The Control and Risk Committee met 712 times in 2018, and the average meeting lasted approximately 69 minutes.
+The meetings were attended by an average of 88.88% of its members.
+The meetings were regularly attended by all the members of the Board of Statutory Auditors.
+The meetings were all duly convened by the

-The meetings were all duly convened by the Committee Chairman, with at least three days advance notice.
+Committee Chairperson, with at least three days advance notice.
 The members were provided with documentation on the items on the agenda by the same deadline.